berylliumsec/pluto/Readme.md

 ## Introduction

-This repository provides code to deploy an executable on a remote machine, execute it, and establish shell access via websocket communication.
+This repository provides code that allows you to create an executable that can establish a remote shell back to your machine via websockets

 ## Features